omeka/omeka-s-enduser/docs/content/media.md

 **Omeka Resource** fields create an internal link between the resource you are creating and the resource that fills that field.

 You have the option to use either an item, another media, or an item set.
-Once you select an item or item set, detailed information will load, and you must click *select resource* to finish linking the resources.
-You can also click the *X* button in the upper right-hand corner to go back to the list of items or item sets.
+Once you select an item or item set, detailed information will load, and you must click "Select resource" to finish linking the resources.
+You can also click the "X" button in the upper right-hand corner to go back to the list of items or item sets.

 ![Select Item menu with list of items to link in edit media view](contentfiles/media_addresource.png)

 If you are using an Item resource for the property, you will have additional options for finding the item you want in the drawer.
-Open these options by clicking the triangle button next to the phrase "Filter search"
+Open these options by clicking the triangle button next to the phrase "Filter search".

 ![Select Item drawer top options, with a red arrow around a gray triangle button to the right of the phrase "Filter search"](contentfiles/items_filtersearch.png)